 open/close all folders

-- The first season of Dragon Ball Z, when it was dubbed, was one of the worst offenders of this.
-The company that dubbed it took special care to delete every frame where a hit connected and replace it with a sloppily-drawn star on a black background.
+- The first two seasons of Dragon Ball Z, when it was dubbed, was one of the worst offenders of this.
+FUNimation took special care to delete every frame where a hit connected and replace it with a sloppily-drawn star on a black background.
 (And in a show where the main draw are the big fights, it's not hard to understand why this was so horrible.)

-- Same goes for the edited version of Dragon Ball Kai, where many hits are replaced with this and barrages of punches or blasts are completely removed.
+- In Dragon Ball Kai, many hits are replaced with this and barrages of punches or blasts are completely removed.